shu-htk/tip-dev/README.md

 # tip - tiny interactive plot

-`tip` is a command line based graph drawing tool.
+`tip` is a command line based data plotting tool.
 It is written by C++ depends on the libraly of [PLPLOT](https://plplot.sourceforge.net/) and [GNU readline](https://cgit.git.savannah.gnu.org/cgit/readline.git),